adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 ![Wyoming](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15069161_10207819292780487_8919914430768605205_o.jpg)

-I noticed that the mountains in southern Wyoming aren’t as grand and tall as they are in Colorado, but rather they are more dispersed.
-I can't say I prefer one over the other, but there was something special about the landscape of Wyoming.
-It's like the mountains are more lonely.
+I noticed that the mountains in southern Wyoming aren’t as grand and tall as they are in Colorado, but rather they are more modest and dispersed.
+I can't say I prefer one over the other, but there was something special about the landscape of Wyoming that's hard to describe.

 ![Wyoming](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15025529_10207819297020593_1022000855785025195_o.jpg)